chappers/chappers.github.io/_posts/2020-05-31-data-lookup-shortcodes-in-hugo.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 title: Shortcodes in Hugo - Thinking about data lookup
 ---

 Its now been over 7 years since starting out this blog, and I've been thinking about a refresh!
 In this process I've looked at Hugo, another static site generator.

 # Shortcode